 In addition, I will reserve some time on TUESDAY between 1:00 and 3:00 for emergencies only in the case of returning students who could not get to campus before Tuesday.
-I ask you to contact me ASAP if you must use this option: email@example.com.
+Contact Professor Kristina Boerger ASAP at email@example.com if you must use this option.

 New SOM (School of Music) Students

 Tuesday, August 25, 3:00-5:00

 To secure your audition time, please stop by Green Center 0112 and write your name in a slot on the posted sign-up sheets.
 Locations will be posted there as well.
 Please pick up and complete the music-theory diagnostic tool to submit when you arrive for your audition.
 Hopefuls for membership in Chamber Singers will need to demonstrate the notational fluency required for keeping up on their independent work.
 In the case of singers in University Chorus, the results will simply help me identify how much you already know and what I can help you to learn.